Large-scale dispersive estimates for acoustic operators: homogenization meets localization: Proof of the large-scale dispersive estimates

 for some constants~$K_0,\ldots,K_N\ge1$ and some exponents~\mbox{$0\le \e\le\delta<1$}.
-In the sequel of the proof, we argue by assuming that those properties are satisfied in this general form, before particularizing them to the specific case of periodic, quasiperiodic, and random coefficient fields, as described in Lemmas~\ref{lem:cor-per}, \ref{lem:cor-qper}, and~\ref{lem:cor-rand}.
-In a nutshell: \begin{enumerate}[---] \item in the periodic case, the above bounds hold with $N\uparrow\infty$, $\e=\delta=0$, and~$K_n=C^n$; \item in the quasiperiodic case, under a Diophantine condition and Gevrey regularity, the above bounds hold with $N\uparrow\infty$, $\e=\delta=0$, and $K_n=(Cn^\theta)^n$ for some $\theta>0$; \item in the random case, under suitable mixing assumptions, the above bounds hold with only $N=\lceil\frac d2\rceil$, with any $\e>0$, and with any $\delta>0$ if the spatial dimension $d$ is even, or with any $\delta>\frac12$ if $d$ is odd. \end{enumerate} In terms of the above homogenized tensors, we consider the associated (constant-coefficient) homogenized wave equation
+In the sequel of the proof, we argue by assuming that those properties are satisfied in this general form, before particularizing them to the specific case of periodic, quasiperiodic, and random coefficient fields, as described in Section~\ref{sec:corr}.
+In a nutshell: \begin{enumerate}[---] \item in the periodic case, the above bounds hold with $N\uparrow\infty$, $\e=\delta=0$, and~$K_n=C^n$; \item in the quasiperiodic case, under a Diophantine condition and Gevrey regularity, the above bounds hold with $N\uparrow\infty$, $\e=\delta=0$, and $K_n=(Cn^\theta)^n$ for some $\theta>0$; \item in the random case, under suitable mixing assumptions, the above bounds hold with only $N=\lceil\frac d2\rceil$, with any $\e>0$, {and with $\delta=0$ if the spatial dimension $d$ is even and~$\delta=\frac12$ if $d$ is odd.} \end{enumerate} {For notational convenience, when there is no confusion, we drop the subscript $\kappa$ in correctors and homogenized tensors of order $N$.}